 - Was a location issue flagged?
 (Although I don’t entirely trust the generic maps.
 That’s for another blog though!)

 - Has a radon bond been discussed and does your solicitor know how to put one into the conveyancing documents?

 Once these basic questions have been answered we can advise what to do, and, you’ll be pleased to hear there are numerous options.

-Once agreed by all parties involved, testing is in place 90% of the time and conducted by the new purchasers for a period of 12 weeks.
 If readings are above the action level, then the sum of money put aside is used to pay for reduction works.
 If the readings come back below the action level the sum of money is returned to the seller immediately.

-This is such a simple solution and all parties have peace of mind that the potential problem is being addressed, and the sale can continue.
+This is a simple solution and all parties have peace of mind that the potential problem is being addressed, and the sale can continue.